-From the most basic of smoked salmon brine recipes comes this one that has a few significant additives that will really enhance the flavor of your hot smoked salmon.
+From the most basic of smoked salmon brine recipes (my first recipe) comes a second recipe that has a few significant additives that will really enhance the flavor of your hot smoked salmon.
 So it's not rocket science, just some seasonings to bring the brine to life.

 At the bottom of the page I've also included some approximate timings for how long you need to brine your salmon before drying and smoking.
 Remember, this is just a guide and your own taste may be different to mine so you might not get it right first time.

 To ensure that you continue to get better and better at brining, keep a pencil and paper handy so that you can note the brine strength, the weight of the fish and the time that you brine it for.
 That way you can learn by your mistakes and finally find the perfect flavor for you.

 Before the additions, let me just remind you of the basic brine recipe.
 Measures are in both metric and imperial units.

 There are no allergens in this salmon brine recipe.

 Once mixed, put this brine aside to chill.

 Once the brine is chilled, you can immerse your salmon in the brine (timings below).

 Use an electronic timer with an alarm to monitor your brining time.
 To brine a good quantity of salmon is going to cost you a lot of money and the last thing that you need is to forget about it and end up with a salty offering.

 Make sure that your salmon is fully immersed.